wangvei/pydefect/sphinx/_build/html/_sources/tutorial.md.txt

 python ~/my_bin/pydefect/pydefect/main.py is
 ```

-With this command, one can
+With this command, one can build the `defect.in` file, which contains the information which kind of defects one want to generate.

 ### 7. Decision of interstitial sites